OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 # Create a dictionary task pane add-in

-This article shows you an example of a task pane add-in with an accompanying web service that provides dictionary definitions or thesaurus synonyms for the user's current selection in a Word 2013 document.
+This article shows you an example of a task pane add-in with an accompanying web service that provides dictionary definitions or thesaurus synonyms for the user's current selection in a Word document.

 A dictionary Office Add-in is based on the standard task pane add-in with additional features to support querying and displaying definitions from a dictionary XML web service in additional places in the Office application's UI.

 In a typical dictionary task pane add-in, a user selects a word or phrase in their document, and the JavaScript logic behind the add-in passes this selection to the dictionary provider's XML web service.
 The dictionary provider's webpage then updates to show the definitions for the selection to the user.
 The XML web service component returns up to three definitions in the format defined by the OfficeDefinitions XML schema, which are then displayed to the user in other places in the hosting Office application's UI.
-Figure 1 shows the selection and display experience for a Bing-branded dictionary add-in that is running in Word 2013.
+Figure 1 shows the selection and display experience for a Bing-branded dictionary add-in that is running in Word.

 *Figure 1.
 Dictionary add-in displaying definitions for the selected word*

 ![Dictionary app displaying a definition.](../images/dictionary-agave-01.jpg)

 It's up to you to determine if selecting the **See More** link in the dictionary add-in's HTML UI displays more information within the task pane or opens a separate browser window to the full webpage for the selected word or phrase.
 Figure 2 shows the **Define** command in the context menu that enables users to quickly launch installed dictionaries.
-Figures 3 through 5 show the places in the Office UI where the dictionary XML services are used to provide definitions in Word 2013.
+Figures 3 through 5 show the places in the Office UI where the dictionary XML services are used to provide definitions in Word.

 *Figure 2.
 Define command in the context menu*